harshmahesheka/harshmahesheka/README.md

 ## Hi There 👋,

 ### About me
 My name is Harsh Mahesheka just another guy who is in love with robots.
-I am interested in Robotics and related fields like Autonomus Navigation and Robot Learning.
+I am interested in Robotics and related fields like Robotics and Machine Learning.
 Besides this I enjoy clash of arguments in the form of debates.
 - 🌱 I’m currently learning anything I find on robotics.
 - 👯 I’m looking to collaborate on Robotics Projects of any kind.
 - 💬 Ask me about Life.